ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-path-based-routing.md

 This will create the following resources:

-- Deployment and Service for `profile` microservice.
+- Deployment and service for `profile` microservice.
-- Deployment and Service for `notifications` microservice.
+- Deployment and service for `notifications` microservice.
-- Deployment and Service for `feed` microservice.
+- Deployment and service for `feed` microservice.
 - Ingress with three rules.